tbejos/dotfiles/README.md

 - numlockx

 ## Note:
-- .mozzila is not restored or backed up by the scripts
+- .mozilla is not restored or backed up by the scripts